therecipe/qt/README.md

 You can export `QT_DEBUG=true` before "qtdeploying" your application to enable printing of the current function name at runtime.

+#### Speedup your development

+Instead of using `qtdeploy` during development, you might want to use `qtrcc`, `qtmoc`, `qtminimal` manually with `go build/run -tags=minimal ...`

+In general `qtminimal` should always be called after the use of the optional use of `qtrcc` and `qtmoc`.

+`qtrcc` is used to bundle your `project/qml` folder so you can access the files within by using the `qrc` prefix, like this `qrc:///qml/somefile` from various Qt functions.

+`qtmoc` is used to subclass core.QObject based classes and to add your own signals/slots as shown in some examples.

+`qtminimal` is used to create a small subset of the binding tailored to your code to reduce the binary size.
+(Use the `-tags=minimal` flag to make use of it)

+If you use the STUB version, you are forced to use `qtminimal` otherwise it's optional like `qtrcc` and `qtmoc`.

 #### Instructions

 * Desktop